|Clean Water State Revolving Fund|

 Rules and Regulations

 Rules and regulations concerning the Clean Water State Revolving Fund Program may be found in the Administrative Rules of South Dakota 74:05:08 and the federal Clean Water Act.
+Documents related to unemployment rate and median household income are referenced in the rules.
 For copies of these rules or the Act, you may contact:

 Department of Environment and Natural Resources